Deseret CWMU

 • We recommend a 4x4 vehicle with good off-road tires (chains are also highly recommended)

-• Hunters are not to drive off the main gravel roads or well-established two-tracks (these are clearly marked)
+• Hunters are not to drive off the main gravel roads or well-established two-tracks (these are marked)

 • No driving past any road blockages.
 These include, but are not limited to, posted reflectors, locked gates, wood logs across the road, etc. This will be discussed further when you check in for your hunt.